ninjabox77/cminor/README.md

 #### Why use C++ insteand of C?

 C++ makes it easier to organize large amount of code, which is important, giving that this ia a one-man project.
-Note that there is a good possibility that you will encounter compile errors or miscompilations when you attempt to compile a program other than the compiler itself.
-Since this is basically a one-man project, I will spent only a few months of my spare time so far.

 #### What platform will it be targetting?